-If you find the standard status badge ugly, you can use the highly-attractive shield style.
-Behold the difference:
+If you find the default status badge too minimal, you can use the shield style.
+To use the shield style, replace

 style=shield in the link you generated above.